dijitalxyz/NanoMig/README.md

+# First entry and credits
+All the work and effort belongs to https://github.com/harbaum.
+I would like to thanks for sharing such a work with us.

+This fork was created to write additional explanations for the work on https://github.com/harbaum/NanoMig.
 # NanoMig

 NanoMig is a port of the [Minimig](https://en.wikipedia.org/wiki/Minimig) Commodore Amiga FPGA implementation to the [Tang Nano 20K](https://wiki.sipeed.com/hardware/en/tang/tang-nano-20k/nano-20k.html), [Tang Primer 25K](https://wiki.sipeed.com/hardware/en/tang/tang-primer-25k/primer-25k.html), [Tang Mega 138K Pro](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html) and [Tang Console with Mega 60k module](https://wiki.sipeed.com/hardware/en/tang/tang-console/mega-console.html) FPGA development boards.